 You, the building owner, a community group, or professionals also must supply the vision.
 If you don’t have one, you might need to hire a city planning consultant.

 You may need a market analysis if you propose to change the use of the building.
 There are economics research firms and consultants that do this type of work.
 (Changing the use to a purpose more in demand in today's economy is known as "adaptive re-use" among professionals.)

 Sometimes the market analysis is wrong, or sometimes you won't need one if you already have a tenant or new owner identified.
 But if your community can afford it, the analysis is still a good idea.

 The last thing you want is a vacant building again in a few years because someone was too idealistic about saving an old building or a newer commercial white elephant such as the bankrupt big box store or a 30-year-old chain restaurant with the too-distinctive architecture.

 Recycling buildings can be hard work, as there is no one-size-fits-all approach to the work.
+There are no economies of scale, in contrast to building the same strip mall or subdivision house over and over again.
 However, the rewards can be really substantial.
 Before you say it can't be done, imagine many different solutions to making the space modern, viable, and lease-worthy.

 When we say "modern," we don't mean stripping an old building with good bones of its distinctive trim, windows, and doors.
 Sometimes recycling buildings involves careful restoration using replicas of historic building elements when the originals are simply worn out.
 We do mean, however, that all functions expected for commercial or market viability are fulfilled, including heating, air conditioning, some measure of energy efficiency, and adequate plumbing and electrical systems for today's user.